kevc528/aangs-stocks/README.md

 Run the postgres database with
 `helm upgrade --install db ./helm-db/`

 Push a change to GitHub to run the web app and cronjob!
+This also performs any database migrations for the running postgres database.

 The app is reachable at `kevc528.cis188.org`